Benjamin Jowett: Height of intellectual powers

 In the midst of other labours, Jowett had been quietly exerting his influence so as to conciliate all shades of liberal opinion, and bring them to bear upon the abolition of the theological test, which was still required for the M.A. and other degrees, as well as for university and college offices.
 He spoke upon this question at an important meeting in London on 10 June 1864, which laid the ground for the Universities Tests Act 1871.
-Directly after, as Master of Balliol College, he made the college "a sort of heaven on earth".
-Speaking of the Bahá'í Faith, the emerging religion, to his eminent pupil and classicist Professor Lewis Campbell, "This Bahá'í Movement is the greatest light that has come into the world since the time of Jesus Christ.
-You must watch it and never let it out of your sight.
-It is too great and too near for this generation to comprehend.
-The future alone can reveal its import."
+Directly after, as master of Balliol College, he made the college "a sort of heaven on earth".
 The liberal reforms to college commenced radical scientific enquiries into the nature of man's existence, questioning on the basis of empirical data the meaning of Christianity and its very existence.
 The shock waves reverberated through the liberal establishment, into the founding of the Labour Party and the New Liberalism of the Great War.

 In connection with the Greek professorship, Jowett had undertaken a work on Plato which grew into a complete translation of the Dialogues with introductory essays, for which Florence Nightingale's criticism was gratefully received.
 At this he laboured in vacation time for at least ten years.
 He argued that platonic love between men was devoid of sexual activity, though Walter Pater would later disagree.
 He showed no interest in offering his own opinion on God or theology in his translations, in several editions, of Plato's works.
 The educated middle-classes were looking for an answer to how Plato could be relevant to Victorians.
 But his interest in theology had not abated, and his thoughts found an outlet in occasional preaching.
 The university pulpit, indeed, was closed to him, but several congregations in London delighted in his sermons, and from 1866 until the year of his death he preached annually in Westminster Abbey, where Stanley had become Dean in 1863.
 Three volumes of selected sermons were published posthumously.
 The years 1865–70 were occupied with assiduous teaching and writing.